voschezang/coding-handbook/programming-patterns.md

 - **Producer-consumer**.
 One-to-one (point-to-point) messaging.
 An abstraction of the client-server relationship.
 A consumer (client) consumes a *service*, which is provided by the producer (server).
     - The client-server roles can be reversed, e.g. in case of *callbacks*.
     - A gateway, hub or bridge can decouple the consumers and the providers from each other.
 The gateway contains proxies that represent the original provider service.
-    - A message or event bus.
-Providers *just* broadcast messages and are agnostic of their consumers.
     - **Pipeline**.
 A sequence of calls, which makes up a long-lived process.
         - Synchronous.
 A traditional client-server setup.
         - Asynchronous.
 Messages can be collected in a [queue](https://en.wikipedia.org/wiki/Message_queue).
 A [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)) may assign short-lived workers to execute tasks.
 - **Publisher-subscriber**.
 One-to-many messaging.
+E.g. using a message or event bus.
     - One publisher (subject) broadcasts to many subscribers ([observers](https://en.wikipedia.org/wiki/Observer_pattern)).
     - As an addition, the publisher can be made agnostic of the subscribers by using [topics](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 E.g. radio-broadcasting on multiple channels.